geomario/SHEMAT-Suite_Models/README.md

 Every Model folder should contain a `/doc` folder, which describes how to compile and run the model.
 And a `/results` folder which collects the output results.
+Please also include an empty `/test` folder.
+This folder will be used in the automated testing.

 A short description of the model can also be put in the `/doc` folder.
 This should contain a small note about the runtime needed and the number of processes used to obtain this runtime.
+Please include the hash of the git commit of the compiled source code.

 ## deltatests ##